ValdyFox/Snify/README.md

 ## Installation

 To use Snify, make sure you have Python 3.10 (recommended) or higher installed, along with Java or OpenJDK.
-Once those are set up, you can install APKDeepLens by running the following command:
+Once those are set up, you can install Snify by running the following command:
 ### For Linux
 ```
 git clone https://github.com/d78ui98/Snify.git